 Know Your Price Matching Pros and Cons

 This brings us to our final point: price matching is a case-by-case strategy.
-You can learn whether price matching is right for you by looking at your required margins, your profits and losses, your competitors, and your overall size.
+You can learn whether it’s right for you by looking at your required margins, your profits and losses, your competitors, and your overall size.

-These factors, and others, can help decide whether price matching is right for you.
-In addition, you should also make sure you’re monitoring your competitors’ prices and looking for complementary pricing strategies, such as automated repricing.
+These factors and others can help decide whether price matching is a good or bad idea.
+In addition, you should also make sure you’re monitoring your competitors’ prices and looking for complementary pricing strategies, such as dynamic repricing.
 For many, it’s a holistic approach to pricing that includes multiple strategies that works best.